rossrobino/ovr/apps/docs/src/content/docs.md

 ## Introduction

 ovr is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications with asynchronous JSX and a modern Fetch API-based router.

-Designed for server-side rendering (SSR) where performance and Time-To-First-Byte (TTFB) matter, ovr evaluates components concurrently and streams HTML in order by producing an `AsyncGenerator<string>` that feeds directly into the streamed response.
-This allows browsers to fetch critical assets and progressively render content as soon as it arrives, without buffering the entire HTML in memory.
+Designed to optimize performance and Time-To-First-Byte (TTFB), ovr evaluates components concurrently and streams HTML in order by producing an `AsyncGenerator<string>` that feeds directly into the streamed response.
+This allows browsers to fetch critical assets as soon as possible and progressively render content as it arrives.

 ```tsx
 import { App } from "ovr";